Datagatherer2357/Gareth-Duffy-GMIT/README.md

 ex5iris.py is Ronald Fisher's Iris dataset realligned with justification of spaces and columns.
 (Excercise 5 of programming and scripting).

+factorial.py is a program that contains a function called factorial which takes a single positive integer and returns its factorial.
+(Excercise 6 of programming and scripting).

 All other files contain programs that are not part of GMIT assignments.

 This repository contains Python code only.